AdrianPricopie/MobileTestingAppium/README.md

     ```bash
     git clone https://github.com/AdrianPricopie/MobileTestingAppium.git
     ```

 2. **Navigate to the project directory:**

     ```bash
     cd MobileTestingAppium
     ```

-3. **Run the Test Suite with html reports:**
+3. **Run the Test Suite with HTML reports:**

     ```bash
-    BROWSER_AUTOMATION = false mvn test -PRegression
+    BROWSER_AUTOMATION=false mvn test -PRegression
     ```

     or

     ```bash
-    BROWSER_AUTOMATION = false mvn test -PRegression
+    BROWSER_AUTOMATION=false mvn test -PRegression
     ```

-   after you can see result in ExtentReports directory,copy path from report.html and paste in browser If you want to run the tests in browserStack **Follow this steps :**
+    After running the tests, you can view the results in the ExtentReports directory.
+Copy the path from `report.html` and paste it into your browser.

+   If you want to run the tests in BrowserStack, follow these steps:

-   1.Create an account on the [BrowserStack page](https://www.browserstack.com/) 2.Press app testing and app automate
+   1. Create an account on the [BrowserStack page](https://www.browserstack.com/).
-   3.Press upload
+   2. Go to "App Testing" and "App Automate".
+   3. Press upload.
-   4.Upload the atlex.apk file ,from my project ,you will find in src/test/resources/Altex_3.0.0_Apkpure.apk or [here]    (https://github.com/AdrianPricopie/MobileTestingAppium/blob/main/src/test/resources/Altex_3.0.0_Apkpure.apk)
+   4. Upload the `atlex.apk` file from my project, which you can find in `src/test/resources/Altex_3.0.0_Apkpure.apk` or [here](https://github.com/AdrianPricopie/MobileTestingAppium/blob/main/src/test/resources/Altex_3.0.0_Apkpure.apk).
-   5.App URL returned when uploading the app to BrowserStack manually ,copy this url 6.Press ACCES KEY
+   5. Copy the App URL returned when uploading the app to BrowserStack manually.
+   6. Press "ACCES KEY".
-   7.Copy userName key and accessKey
+   7. Copy `userName` key and `accessKey`.
-   7.Open browserstack.yml file from project
+   8. Open `browserstack.yml` file from the project.
-   8.Paste URL in app:
+   9. Paste the URL in the `app` section.
-   9.Paste username key and accessKey
+   10. Paste `userName` key and `accessKey`.
-   10.You can run the tests locall with this commands:
+   11. You can run the tests locally with this command:

        ```bash
-    BROWSER_AUTOMATION = true  mvn test -PRegression
+       BROWSER_AUTOMATION=true mvn test -PRegression
        ```

-   11.the report will be generated in your Browserstack account
+   12. The report will be generated in your BrowserStack account.

 # Reports

 [Link to BrowserStack my report](https://app-automate.browserstack.com/dashboard/v2/public-build/clNTeE1lcldhcGNFakc3WFdhZEtlNGxoRGZrK3Y3RE9zcDF0bkdWd2hBdFNkTkw0aVRqTURCbWI2bkxnMWs3Nk1FOVdndzczaWRMOU1kcG84UjBJeFE9PS0teDBXaTFzd3JGZlZzaUFCMlNDWnpqQT09--4c540adb7c8368d2d46c8999c6dc7056f260be02)